Skip to article frontmatterSkip to article content

 z=VλT3=VnQz = \frac{V}{\lambda^3_T} = V n_Q

-On the Validity of the Classical Approximation
+On the validity of the classical approximation

-S=(FT)N,V=NkB[log(nQn)+52]S = -\Big( \frac{\partial F}{\partial T}\Big)_{N,V} = Nk_B \Bigg[log \Big( \frac{n_Q}{n} \Big)+ \frac{5}{2} \Bigg]
+S=(FT)N,V=NkB[log(nQn)+52]S = -\left( \frac{\partial F}{\partial T}\right)_{N,V} = Nk_B \left[\log \left( \frac{n_Q}{n} \right)+ \frac{5}{2} \right]

-p=FV=NkBTVp = -\frac{\partial F}{\partial V} =\frac{N k_B T}{V}
+U=logZ(β)=32NkBT,p=FV=NkBTVU = \frac{\partial \log Z}{\partial (-\beta)} = \frac{3}{2}N k_B T, \qquad p = -\frac{\partial F}{\partial V} =\frac{N k_B T}{V}

 Equipartition Theorem